google/go-cloud/internal/website/content/howto/docstore/actions.md

 Docstore maintains a revision for every document.
 Whenever the document is changed, the revision is too.
-By default, Docstore stores the revision in a field named `DocstoreRevision`.
+By default, Docstore stores the revision in a field named `DocstoreRevision`, but you can change the field name via an option to a `Collection` constructor.

 You can use revisions to perform _optimistic locking_, a technique for updating a document atomically: